-As discussed in Strange (1999), the influence of F3 on the perception of vowels can be related to studies by Chistovich (1985) and Chistovich & Lublinskaya (1979) showing that listeners integrate auditorily two spectral peaks if their frequencies are within 3-3.5 Bark.
-Thus in front vowels, listeners tend to integrate F2 and F3 because they are within 3.5 Bark of each other, and this is why in two-formant synthesis, an effective upper formant is preferred which is close to the F2 and F3 average.
+As discussed in Strange (1999), the influence of F3 on the perception of vowels can be related to studies by Chistovich (1985) and Chistovich and Lublinskaya (1979) showing that listeners integrate auditorily two spectral peaks if their frequencies are within 3.0-3.5 Bark.
+Thus in front vowels, listeners tend to integrate F2 and F3 because they are within 3.5 Bark of each other, and this is why in two-formant synthesis an effective upper formant is preferred which is close to the F2 and F3 average.

-Based on the experiments by Chistovich referred to above, Syrdal (1985) and Syrdal & Gopal (1986) proposed F3 - F2 in Bark as alternative to F2 as the principal correlate of vowel backness.
-In their studies, front and back vowels were distinguished based on the 3.5 Bark threshold (less for front vowels, greater for back vowels).
-When applied to the Peterson & Barney (1952) vowel data, this parameter also resulted in a good deal of speaker-normalisation (see also Sussman, 1990).
-On the other hand, although Syrdal & Gopal (1986) show that the extent of separation between vowel categories was greater in a Bark than in a Hertz space, it has not, as far as I know, been demonstrated that F3 - F2 Bark provides a more effective distinction between vowels than F2 Bark on its own.
+Based on the experiments by Chistovich referred to above, Syrdal (1985) and Syrdal and Gopal (1986) proposed F3 - F2 in Bark as an alternative to F2 as the principal correlate of vowel backness.
+In their studies, a distinction between front and back vowels was based on the 3.5 Bark threshold (less for front vowels, greater for back vowels).
+When applied to the vowel data collected by Peterson and Barney (1952), this parameter also resulted in a good deal of speaker normalization.
+On the other hand, although Syrdal and Gopal (1986) show that the extent of separation between vowel categories was greater in a Bark than in a Hertz space, it has not, as far as I know, been demonstrated that F3 - F2 Bark provides a more effective distinction between vowels than F2 Bark on its own.

-In the post-alveolar approximant [1] and the 'r-colored' vowels in American English (e.g., 'bird'), F3 is very low.
-F3 also contributes to the unrounded/rounded distinction in front vowels in languages in which this contrast is phonemic (e.g., Vaissiere, in press).
-In such languages, [i] is often prepalatal, i.e., the tongue dorsum constriction is slightly forward of the hard-palate and it is this difference that is responsible for the higher F3 in prepalatal French [i] compared with palatal English [i] (Wood, 1986).
+In the post-alveolar approximant [1] and the "r-colored" vowels in American English (e.g., bird), F3 is very low.
+F3 also contributes to the unrounded/rounded distinction in front vowels in languages in which this contrast is phonemic (e.g., Vaissière, 2007).
+In such languages, [i] is often prepalatal, i.e., the tongue dorsum constriction is slightly forward of the hard palate and it is this difference that is responsible for the higher F3 in prepalatal French [i] compared with palatal English [i] (Wood, 1986).
 Moreover, this higher F3 sharpens the contrast to [y] in which F3 is low and close to F2 because of lip-rounding.

-It has been known since studies by Taylor (1933) and House & Fairbanks (1953) that there is an intrinsic fundamental frequency association with vowel height: all things being equal, phonetically higher vowels tend to have higher f0.
-Traunmüller has shown in a set of perception experiments that perceived vowel openness stays more or less constant if Bark-scaled f0 and F1 increase or decrease together: his general conclusion (Traunmüller, 1981, 1984, 1991) is that perceived vowel openness depends on the difference between F1 and f0 in Bark.
-In their reanalysis of the Peterson & Barney (1952) data, Syrdal & Gopal (1986) show that vowel height differences can be quite well represented on this parameter and they show that high vowels have an F1 - f0 difference that is less than the critical distance of 3 Bark.
+It has been known since studies by Taylor (1933) and House and Fairbanks (1953) that there is an intrinsic fundamental frequency association with vowel height: all things being equal, phonetically higher vowels tend to have higher $f_0$ .
+Traunmüller (1981, 1984) has shown in a set of perception experiments that perceived vowel openness stays more or less constant if Bark-scaled $f_0$ and F1 increase or decrease together: his general conclusion is that perceived vowel openness depends on the difference between F1 and $f_0$ in Bark.
+In their reanalysis of the Peterson and Barney (1952) data, Syrdal and Gopal (1986) show that vowel height differences can be quite well represented on this parameter and they show that high vowels have an F1 - $f_0$ difference that is less than the critical distance of 3 Bark.

-X.1.3 Dynamic cues to vowels
+2.3 Dynamic cues to vowels